 - The Task Force's Recommendations and Supporting Recommended Disclosures

 The Task Force’s Recommendations

-1. What are the three documents released by the Task Force and how are they related?
+1. What are the documents released by the Task Force and how are they related?

 - The Task Force’s report—Recommendations of the Task Force on Climate-related Financial Disclosures— describes its final recommendations and guidance for all sectors.
 It also provides background on why the Task Force was created and information on climate-related risks and opportunities, scenario analysis, and key issues the Task Force considered in developing its recommendations and areas of further work.

-- The best way to think about the relationship between the three documents is as building blocks.
+- The best way to think about the relationship between the documents is as building blocks.
 The report provides context, background, and the general framework for climate-related financial disclosures—it is intended for broad audiences.
-The annex provides the next level of detail to help companies implement the recommendations, and the technical supplement is a further level of detail that can be helpful for companies in considering scenario analysis.
+The annex provides the next level of detail to help companies implement the recommendations, and the additional supporting materials provide a further detail that can be helpful for companies in considering implementation.

 2. What are the TCFD recommendations?

 - The recommendations describe information that companies should disclose to help investors, lenders, and insurance underwriters better understand how companies’ oversee and manage climate-related risks and opportunities as well as the material risks and opportunities to which companies are exposed.

 - The recommendations focus on four key areas that are relevant in virtually all types of companies: governance, strategy, risk management, and metrics and targets.